-Professor Paola Gaudio (Università degli Studi di Bari Aldo Moro) looks at one moment in the novel where six Italian translations vary widely, and another (from right at the end of the book) where they stick close together.
+Professor Paola Gaudio (Università degli Studi di Bari Aldo Moro) looks at one moment in the novel where seven Italian translations vary widely, and another (from right at the end of the book) where they stick close together.

 When you compare different translations of the same source text, what is most striking is the richness of the spectrum of choices made by the translators.
 Every translation has a particular idiosyncrasy of style, which means that each translation is always impermanent, never final.
 Since the two opposites are similarity and difference, the spectrum ranges from a text that is equivalent to the original on most, if not all, levels (functional, semantic, syntactical, metaphorical, etc.), to more or less extravagant choices where differences become more marked than similarities.
 In Jane Eyre there are examples of both.
 In particular, the first chapter offers a vivid example of diversity, whereas the last sentence of the book exemplifies extreme similarity in its translations.